preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 For more information about the settings, see: :doc:`RTF Editor Settings </admin-settings/tenant-settings/settings/rtf-editor/index>`

-In Omnia 6.12 and later it can be possible to add animated gifs, and emojis in the RTF Editor.
-For more information, see the heading "Add an animated GIF" and the heading "Add an emoji" below.

 Using the RTF Editor
 **********************
 Here's the options that may be available in the editor: